fragalcer/star-aliens/README.md

-# COMP1720 template
+# COMP1720 test sketch

-Here's the **javascript** template for making p5 sketches for COMP1720.
-If you've used Processing before, the p5 function names and general worldview will be really similar.
+This is a simple test sketch for COMP1720.
+If you can clone and run this (you should see a bunch of concentric circles on an 600x600 canvas).

 ## Setup